Mental Health Services/Teams in the

 What is a key worker/care coordinator?

-Usually a social worker or nurse.
+social worker, occupational therapist or nurse.
 Their job is

 to get to know you, learn about your difficulties, find out how you